sntissera/Relative-Abundance-of-Amino-Acids/docs/documentation.md

 This simple project focuses on a simple workflow to parse a FASTA file using bash and Python and compute the relative abundance of nucleotides or amino acids in a given sequence.

 It is used for
-*
+* nucleotide sequence analysis
 * Protein sequence analysis
 * To visualise residue frequency distributions
-* Identifying different types of amino acid classification groups

 ### Features

 * Parses FASTA files via Python.
-* Counts the number of the occurance of each amino acid in the file.
+* Counts the number of the occurance of each nucleotide/ amino acid in the file.
-* Calculates the relative frequencies for each amino acid in the sequence of iterest.
+* Calculates the relative frequencies for each nucleotide/ amino acid in the sequence of iterest.
-* Generates a relative abundance bar graph using `matplotlib`
+* Generates a relative abundance bar graph using `matplotlib`.
-* Outputs a relative density graphy sorted in alphabetical order of the amino acids
+* Outputs a relative density graphy sorted in alphabetical order of the nucleotide/ amino acids.

 ### Requirements